myoortcloud/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

   Thank you for making {course number} so much fun these last few months!
 We had a great time getting to know you through the course discussions.
-We appreciate the effort that you put in to this course, and we hope that you enjoyed learning {subject} through edX.
+We appreciate the effort that you put into this course, and we hope that you enjoyed learning {subject} through edX.
 With or without a certificate, you should be proud of your accomplishments.

   * Please take a few minutes to answer the exit survey, now available under Courseware.
-We will use your responses to improve the course for future offerings.
+We will use your responses to improve the course in the future.

-  * If you qualify for a certificate (overall score {number}% or higher), the edX dashboard will include a link to your certificate sometime in the near future.
-While you may see the link in a few days, it can take up to two weeks for all course certificates to be generated by edX.
+  * If you qualify for a certificate (overall score {number}% or higher), the edX dashboard will include a link to your certificate in the near future.
+    While you may see the link in a few days, it can take up to two weeks edX to generate all of the course certificates.

   * As a registered student, you will have access to the lecture videos even after the course ends.
 The problem sets and exams will be removed from the